Archips/snow-crash/level05/resources/How.md

         rm -f "$i"
 done
 ```
 It's a script bash.
 This script loop over everything in the directory. `ulimit -t 5` gives a limit of 5 seconds of CPU time. `bash -x "$i"` execute **$i** and the **-x** print the command in the standard error output.
-After the execution of a file, it's deleted.
+After the execution of a file, this one is deleted.

 So the idea is to write a script that will be store in `/opt/openarenaserver/` and executed by the script just above.